Pierce County’s major roads connect residential areas to service centers and state highways.

 When warranted, Pierce County Emergency Management will coordinate with multiple voluntary and non-profit organizations to open emergency shelters.
 People are encouraged to bring personal comfort items, medications and toiletries to shelters.
 Most shelters do not allow pets; owners should check with shelters before bringing their animals and plan for alternative arrangements in advance.

-To find out if a shelter is open and where it is located, call Pierce County Emergency Management: (253) 798-7470.
+To find out where open shelters are located, call Pierce County Emergency Management at (253) 798-7470 or call 211.